Is Resume Writing a Scam?

 Some Resume Writing companies pay for fake 5-star reviews.
 The logic is to artificially inflate their reputation and credibility, thereby attracting more clients.

-However, in my experience as a business owner, I’ve found that most satisfied customers actually don’t leave a review.
-When a customer is upset, they’re far more likely to take time to leave a negative review.
+In my experience as a business owner, I’ve found that most satisfied customers actually don’t bother to leave a review.
+When a customer is upset, they’re far more likely to take time to visit a review platform and leave a negative review.

 So, when a company has hundreds or even thousands of five-star reviews (usually all from unverified accounts), consider thinking twice about the validity of those reviews!